openrewrite/rewrite-docs/running-recipes/getting-started.md

 ## Step 2: Add rewrite-maven-plugin or rewrite-gradle-plugin to your project

-Once you've checked out your project, the next step is to add the rewrite plugin to Maven or Gradle.
+Once you've checked out your project, the next step is to add the OpenRewrite plugin to Maven or Gradle.
 Please follow the instructions in the Maven or Gradle tab to do that:

 {% tabs %}
 {% tab title="Maven" %}